AlexHowansky/ork-hero-templates/README.md

 ### Google Web Fonts

- Look up a desired font on [Google Web Fonts](https://fonts.google.com/) then click `Get Font`, `Get Embed Code`, and then select the `@import` radio.
+Look up a desired font on [Google Web Fonts](https://fonts.google.com/) then click `Get Font`, `Get Embed Code`, and select the `@import` radio.
 Copy and paste the supplied `@import` CSS line (do not include the `<style>` tags) into the `Campaign Use` field and then add a `font-family` attribute to apply the name of the font to the desired CSS selector.
 For example, to change the font of your character's name:

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Rubik+Glitch&display=swap');